 Google's Home Developer program allows device manufacturers to connect their smart home devices with the Google Home ecosystem.
-We are expanding the Smart Home Actions local fulfillment path with an ability to add Matter -enabled devices for setup using the Google Home app (GHA) on Android and control them using Google Assistant , GHA, or smart displays like the Google Nest Hub (2nd gen) .
+We are expanding the Smart Home Actions local fulfillment path with the ability to add Matter-enabled devices for setup using the Google Home app (GHA) and control them using Google Assistant, GHA, or smart displays like the Google Nest Hub (2nd gen).

 This documentation describes how to get started with building and integrating a Matter-supported platform in the Google Home ecosystem.

-Regarding the procedures described in this Developer Preview of Matter, be aware of the following:
+Regarding the procedures described in the Matter documentation, be aware of the following:

-- The account used for development should only have a single Matter-enabled hub connected for testing.
+- We recommend that the account used for development only have a single Matter-enabled hub connected for testing.
 Multiple Matter-enabled hubs connected at the same time or connected to the same structure during testing could result in unpredictable behavior.

 The following terms are used throughout this documentation: